NukeMail

 • Keep your temp email tab open and visible while waiting for the OTP so you can enter it immediately when it arrives.

-• Use a temp email service with a long enough active window that you do not have to rush.
-A 24-hour inbox like NukeMail means you can take your time instead of racing a 10-minute timer.
+• Pick a temp email service with an active window long enough that you don't have to rush.
+A 24-hour inbox like NukeMail means you can take your time instead of racing against a 10-minute timer.

 • Before requesting an OTP, confirm that regular emails can reach your temp inbox by checking if any welcome or confirmation emails arrived first.